Shayna Jack

-Shayna Louise Jack (born 6 November 1998) is an Australian swimmer.
+Shayna Louise Jack (born 6 November 1998) is a retired Australian swimmer.
 She won gold medals in Women's 4 × 100 metre freestyle relay and Women's 4 × 200 metre freestyle relay at the 2024 Paris Olympics.

 From 2019 to 2021, Jack served a 24-month competition ban for an anti-doping rule violation relating to unintentional use of Ligandrol.

 Early life

 Jack was born in Brisbane.
 She started swimming at the age of 18 months, after her parents thought it would be helpful to teach her and her siblings how to be safe in water.
 She grew to enjoy the experience and at age 10, told her parents she wanted to be an Olympian.

 Career

 2014: Double Junior Pan Pacific champion at 15 years of age

 At the 2014 Junior Pan Pacific Swimming Championships, held in August in Kihei, United States, 15-year-old Jack won a gold medal in the 4×100 meter freestyle relay with a Championships record time of 3:39.73, the gold medal in the 100 meter freestyle with a 54.82, the silver medal in the 200 meter freestyle with a 1:59.48, a silver medal in the 4×200 meter freestyle relay, and placed fifth in the 50 meter freestyle.